Last Updated: February 2020

 When and Where Are the Best Repositioning Cruise Deals?

 Repositioning cruises tend to be most active during the change in seasons:

 As an example, let’s take a look at transatlantic repositioning cruises to illustrate these seasonal cruise relocations.
 The Mediterranean Sea boasts pleasantly warm weather and is high season for travel in the summer.
-So cruise lines often move ships to the Mediterranean in the late Spring to serve the many passengers who desire taking a summer Mediterranean cruise.
+So cruise lines often relocate ships to the Mediterranean in the late Spring in order to serve the many passengers who desire taking a summer Mediterranean cruise.

 Meanwhile, summer months are the Caribbean’s hot and stormy summer offseason.
-So it’s only natural for cruise lines to move ships across the Atlantic Ocean by May, relocating them from ports serving the Caribbean to ports serving the Mediterranean and Europe.
+So it’s only natural for cruise lines to move ships across the Atlantic Ocean by May, repositioning a portion of their fleet from ports serving the Caribbean to ports serving the Mediterranean and Europe.